actorcloud/ActorCloud/README.md

 # ActorCloud

 ##  Introduction

 **ActorCloud** is an IoT platform that provides one-stop platform services for enterprises with low-power IoT networks. **ActorCloud** provides multiple protocol access, message flow management, data parsing and data processing capabilities for devices on a secure and reliable basis.

 The platform provides basic device management functions to connect and manage massive devices, realize message communication and data collection persistence of devices, integrate rule engine and data visualization management, flexibly open multiple privilege level management and control API,  quickly develop upper layers through API, and achieve multi-end access and device remote control.

-- Multi-protocol access: Support low-power standard protocols such as MQTT, CoAP, LoRaWAN and Websocket, and adapts to mainstream Wi-Fi modules, NB-IoT modules, LoRa gateways and various industrial gateways in the  low-power scenarios;
+- Multi-protocol access: Support low-power standard protocols such as MQTT, CoAP, LoRaWAN and Websocket, and adapt to mainstream Wi-Fi modules, NB-IoT modules, LoRa gateways and various industrial gateways in the  low-power scenarios;
-- Device management: Terminal registration opening and life cycle management, providing continuous monitoring of status, faults, and reported data;
+- Device management: Terminal registration opening and life cycle management, provide continuous monitoring of status, faults, and reported data;
 - Data parsing: No need to change the data reporting format of the device, and support writing decoding plug-in for parsing in the cloud;
 - Rule Engine: Based on Pulsar, built-in flexible SQL expressions and rich processing functions, realize the real-time parsing of terminal messages, high-speed persistence, rule processing and different types of action triggering;
 - Application enablement: Open rich REST API interface, with flexible and configurable application permissions, help enterprises quickly build various upper-layer applications;